shaneholloman/platypus/Documentation/Documentation.md

 ### Updating Platypus

-Platypus uses <a href="https://sparkle-project.org">Sparkle</a> for updates.
+Platypus uses [Sparkle](https://sparkle-project.org) for updates.
 You can update to the latest version by selecting **Check for updates...** in the application menu.
 Future releases may or may not break your saved profiles.
 Consult the version change log for details.

 The AppCast XML file is available [here](https://sveinbjorn.org/files/appcasts/PlatypusAppcast.xml).